zf-fr/zfr-mail/README.md

 ### Configuring a mailer

-For now, ZfrMail provides integration with Postmark only.
+For now, ZfrMail provides integration with Postmark and Amazon SES.

+#### Postmark
 In order to configure Postmark, add the following code to your config:

 ```php
 return [